arses-ui/agenticFlashcard/README.md

 # "both"       : Generate both a summary and flashcards (summary first, then flashcards).
 user_choice = "both" # Change this to "summary", "flashcards", or "both"
 ```

+## Output
+The script will then print the processing steps (if app.stream is used) and the final output (summary and/or flashcards) to your console.

 ## Dependencies
 - Python 3.x